 - Government Conspiracy: Vincent reveals to Elise he was part of 'Peloton', a joint operation of several European intelligence agencies who were responsible for killing Alain Joubert.
 It's later revealed that Kieran Ashton/TT also worked for Peloton.

 - Groin Attack: TT kicks Karl in the balls, which gives Elise the first clue that he might be someone known to them (Karl having just had a vasectomy).

-- It's Personal: As they eventually discover, TT is Karl's former college out for revenge.
+- It's Personal: As they eventually discover, the Truth Terrorist is Karl's former colleague out for revenge.

 - Man on Fire: TT finds a way to set people on fire due to an invisible and scentless chemical placed in their pockets.

 - Married to the Job: Elise lives alone with boxes full of case files, whereas Karl lives in a large country house with his wife and five children.
 Elise's dedication to her job is best shown when she calls up Karl in the early hours of the morning with a lead.Elise: The lower half of the body belonged to another woman.
 We believe she was British.Karl: Right, I'll call you as soon as I am on duty.Elise: Then I need the number of someone who can do it now.

 - Meaningful Name: Karl's name is spelt with a 'K' after Karl Marx, since his father (a miner) was an avid Marxist.

 - Missing White Woman Syndrome: A variation.
 After TT has kidnapped a school bus full of children, he promises to release them only if the public riots against stores that exploit child labor.
 Once his hostages are whittled down to two, the terrorist holds an on-line vote to decide which child shall be set free and which shall be executed.
 One is a black boy, the other a white girl.
 No prizes for guessing which one the public votes in favor of.